ADHD and Sleep

 Raise your hand if you’re a huge fan of sleep. [raises hand wildly] I have always valued sleep and have a history of being pretty militant about bedtimes and sleep.

-According to a study done by WebMD, as much as 80% of children who have autism or ADHD experience irregular sleep patterns or sleep disturbances.
-We know that lack of regular, good-quality sleep can lead to such problems as obesity, diabetes, high blood pressure and more.
+According to a study done by WebMD, as many as 80% of children who have autism or ADHD experience irregular sleep patterns or sleep disturbances.
+We know that a lack of regular, good-quality sleep can lead to such problems as obesity, diabetes, high blood pressure, and more.

-Having approached my own medical teams with concerns about sleep, I know what it’s like to get that shrug and “Yeah, some kids really have trouble staying asleep.”
+Having approached my own medical teams with sleep concerns, I know what it’s like to get that shrug and have the doctor say, “Yeah, some kids really have trouble staying asleep.”

-First, let me tell you that I am militant about sleep, for all members of my family.
-I also want to remind everyone that I am not a doctor nor do I play one on the internet.
+First, let me tell you that I am militant about sleep for all family members.
+I also want to remind everyone that I am not a doctor, nor do I play one on the internet.

 Sleep has so many health benefits, including: